Indianapolis, IN46225

 Property Listings — Indianapolis, IN

-As of Aug '25 and according to Realtor.com, the median days on market for a home in Indianapolis, IN is 74.
-This is an decrease of -3.0% from last year.
-This indicates that homes are sitting on the market shorter than last year.
-The percentage of listed homes with a reduced price is 46.0%.
-This is a large percentage of inventory, suggesting a lot of supply pressure on home prices.
+As of Oct '25, Realtor.com reports that the median days on market for a home in Indianapolis, IN is 38.
+This is a decrease of -8.0% from last year, suggesting that homes are sitting on the market shorter than last year.
+The percentage of listed homes with a reduced price is 41.0%, representing a large inventory and a lot of supply pressure on home prices.

 MetricZip Code AverageYear over Year % Change